-Rights: Students have the right to review the information reported by the agency conducting the criminal background review for accuracy and completeness and to request that the agency verify that the background information provided is accurate.
-Prior to making a final determination that will adversely affect the student, the Department will provide the student with a copy of or access to the background check report and inform the students of his/her rights,
+Rights: Students have the right to review the information reported by CertifiedBackground for accuracy and completeness and to request that the agency verify that the background information provided is accurate.
+Prior to making a final determination that will adversely affect the student, CertifiedBackground will provide the student with access to the background check report and inform the students of his/her rights via email.
+Students are responsible for providing accurate contact information to CertifiedBackground.
+Students are responsible for the consequence of CertifiedBackground being unable to contact the student.